Dam1anZachara/BudgetPlannerMVC/README.md

-# BudgetPlannerMVC
+# Budget Planner MVC

-## The BudgetPlannerMVC application is used for budget planning and documentation. <br> The application consists of five main functions _Budget Status, Amounts, Budget Configuration, Plan and Budget Users_.
+## The Budget Planner MVC application is used for budget planning and documentation. <br> The application consists of five main functions _Budget Status, Amounts, Budget Configuration, Plan and Budget Users_.

 ### **1. Budget Configuration**